n1215/larabread/README.md

 You can make BreadcrumbList in 4 ways

 - (1) use injected Trail class
-- (2) use injected BreadcrumbManager clas
+- (2) use injected BreadcrumbManager class
 - (3) use Breadcrumbs Facade
 - (4) use breadcrumbs() helper